Regrid Matched Building Footprints FAQ

 What is the geographic coverage of the data?

-The buildings data covers the contiguous United States (the “lower 48”).
-It does not include building footprints for Alaska, Hawaii, or territories.
+The buildings data primarily covers the contiguous United States (the "lower 48") plus Puerto Rico.
+It includes partial coverage for Alaska and Hawaii, and no coverage for territories.

-Building footprints are included for all counties, even when Regrid parcel data is not avalable in those counties.
+Building footprints are included for all counties, even when Regrid parcel data is not available in those counties.

 What is the quality of the imagery?